GoogleCloudPlatform/microservices-demo/docs/network-policies.md

 shippingservice         app=shippingservice         2m58s
 ```

-_Note: we define the `allow-egress-to-all` for all the apps in the current namespace.
-In our case, there is multiple egress destinations like: the Kubernetes's DNS, Istio control plane (`istiod`), Cloud Trace API, Cloud Profiler API, Cloud Debugger API, etc._
+_Note: `Egress` is wide-open in these `NetworkPolicy`.
+In our case, we do that on purpose because there is multiple egress destinations to take into consideration like: the Kubernetes's DNS, Istio control plane (`istiod`), Cloud Trace API, Cloud Profiler API, Cloud Debugger API, etc._

 4. Verify you could still access the frontend's `EXTERNAL_IP` with no issues.